trustification/rust-rfcs/text/0000-sigstore-integration.md

 The crates.io and cargo types for new crates, will need to be modified to include the following metadata:

 * Signature - created based on the generated .crate file on publish
-* Email - retrieved as part of identity/GitHub lookup
+* Email of Owner - retrieved as part of identity/GitHub lookup with email scope
-* Certificate - the public portion of the key that was used to sign the crate
+* Certificate - the public certificate that can be used to verify the crate

 In the event that the crate is not being signed, these fields may be optional/null.

 ## Cargo publish flow